VenneTa/OS_Project4_2/README.md

 In sysfile.c, added readcount as a global variable at the beginning.

-In sysfile.c, within $sys\_read$ function, added a readcount++ to increment this always when called successfully.
+In sysfile.c, within sys_read function, added a readcount++ to increment this always when called successfully.

 In syscall.h, added a number for syscall readcount.